Shavasana: Variations

 Shavasana can be modified by bending the knees, keeping the feet hip-width apart, to allow people with low back pain to recline comfortably.
 The variation can also be used by practitioners who find it hard to relax when lying flat.

 Supta Padangusthasana ("Reclining Hand to Big Toe pose") is entered from Shavasana by raising one leg and optionally grasping the big toe with the hand on the same side.
 A variant is to turn the leg outwards and allow it to sink towards the ground, keeping the hip and trunk level.
 Another variant, possible only with supple hamstrings, is to bring the raised leg forwards over the face, raising the head to touch the leg, and stretching the arm that is grasping the big toe back and up over the shoulder.
 If the back is stiff or the hamstrings are tight, a belt held in both hands may be looped over the foot.
 Alternatively, the vertical leg may be supported by a column or door frame.

 Pavanamuktasana, also called Vatayanasana or "Wind-Relieving pose" has the hands clasped around one shin, the knee brought close to the chest.
 The head may be lifted, and the body may be rocked backwards and forwards with the other leg slightly lifted.

+Yashtikasana, Stick pose, is like Shavasana, but with the arms stretched out on the ground above the head.

 Effects

 Shavasana is intended to rejuvenate the body, mind, and spirit.
-In the pose, the breath deepens, and the stress of the day is released.
+In the pose, the breath deepens, and stress is released.
 The yogi forgets all other thoughts and surrenders any psychological effort.
-While in Savasana, yogis slip into blissful neutrality and reflect on the practice.
+While in Shavasana, yogis slip into blissful neutrality and reflect on the practice.
 Comfort is essential in the pose; the slightest point of discomfort can be endlessly distracting.
 Shavasana is a good way to reduce stress and tension.